 Structure of the real number system, elementary topology of the real numbers and of the Euclidean spaces, general theory of limits and continuity, differentiation of functions in Euclidean spaces.
-Fall term.
+Fall term of alternate years (even numbered).
+Will not be offered in 1975.